 Imagine being like those fishermen.
 Sitting at work, in a place that is familiar to you a place you are comfortable with, even if things were occasionally a bit difficult, then all of a sudden some character comes up to you and says “Hey come, follow me, and I will make you fishers of people.”
 How would you react?
 What would you do?

 We have been called to be and make disciples.
 Sharing Jesus’ love, reflecting his light amongst your family, your friends, your work colleagues, your community doesn’t rely on you being the expert Christian.
 Rather it requires you to totally rely on Jesus in all situations of your life and to listen to Him.
 God.
 Someone has said that no one can estimate how much good could be done in our world if no one cared who got the credit.
-Be a disciple is about stop seeking credit for ourselves but given credit to Him who deservers it.
+Be a disciple is about stopping seeking credit for ourselves but give credit to Him who deserves it.

 Are you living as a disciple of Jesus?